Doctave/docapella/crates/libdoctave/boilerplate_project/api/README.md

 All you have to do is replace the `openapi.yaml` file in the root of this project with your own OpenAPI spec.

-## Read more
+## View the generated documentation

-To find out more, you can read our documentation about OpenAPI specifications.
+Take a look at the generated documentation for this project:

-<Button variant="secondary" href="https://docs.doctave.com/contents/api-reference-documentation">Read the docs ›</Button>
+<Button variant="secondary" href="/api/reference/Users">Read the docs ›</Button>